Menu

 Philosophy

-The biggest mistake that new Skip developers make is to assume that a Skip build error means that they cannot use a particular iOS feature.
+The biggest mistake that new Skip developers make is to assume that a Skip or Android build error means that they cannot use a particular iOS feature.
 With Skip, that is never the case.

-We designed Skip from the ground up knowing that all multi-platform tools have limitations, and Skip - especially as a young product whose support is still expanding - is no exception.
-That is why we concentrated on making it trivial to exclude unsupported iOS code from transpilation.
+We designed Skip from the ground up knowing that all multi-platform tools have limitations, and Skip is no exception.
+That is why we concentrated on making it trivial to exclude unsupported iOS code from your Android build.
 You can truly use any iOS features, right inline, without compromise and without re-architecting your app.

 Building and Running